Academy of Management Code of Conduct

 The following behaviors are strictly prohibited:

-- Harassment, intimidation, or discrimination based on race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, physical appearance, body size, or any other characteristic.
+- Harassment, intimidation, or discrimination based on race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, physical appearance, body size, or any other characteristic protected under federal or state law.

-- Sexual harassment, such as unwelcome advances, stalking, or unsolicited physical or electronic contact.
+- Sexual harassment, such as unwelcome advances, stalking, or unsolicited physical or electronic contact that creates an objectively hostile environment.

 - Abusive, lewd, or threatening behavior, including bullying or coercion based on a position of influence within AOM.